TigreGotico/ovos-PHAL-rediscamera/README.md

 When you need to access a camera feed in several devices

-> This plugin needs a redis server running, it will use it to store the most recent camera frame
+> This plugin needs a redis server running, it will use it to store the most recent camera frame, it is suitable for when you need to process the camera in several devices

 ## Redis Server